tsprlng/useful-pgp-agent/tools/README.md

 $ opgpcard status --card ABCD:01234567
 ```

-Add `-v` for more verbose card status (including the list of supported
+Add `-v` for more verbose card status (this prints public key data for each key slot):
-algorithms, if the card returns an algorithm list):

 ```
 $ opgpcard status -c ABCD:01234567 -v